Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 The Chesapeake Bay has been a highway, more than a barrier, since Native Americans paddled to the Eastern Shore in canoes.
 Europeans used sailing ships as the 18-wheel trucks of the colonial era, penetrating up rivers to the Fall Line throughout Tidewater.
 Both pirates and warships have followed the same routes.
 Before invading Virginia in 1781, Lord Cornwallis wrote his superior in New York City that North Carolina was hard to conquer because it lacked "interior navigation," but:1

-The threat of attack via the bay has shaped the location of colonial settlement, and even the location of modern industrial facilities.
-The Radford Arsenal and the first industrial plant in Blacksburg were placed far inland in Montgomery County in World War II, to avoid threat from an enemy attack along the Atlantic Ocean coastline.
+In colonial times, the ships were far more valuable than the public buildings at the colonial capital.
+The Radford Arsenal and the first industrial plant in Blacksburg were placed far inland in Montgomery County at the start of World War II in order to avoid an enemy attack along the Atlantic Ocean coastline.

 forts were built to block foreign ships from sailing up the James and Elizabeth rivers, and when cannon were finally powerful enough forts were built at Cape Charles and Cape Henry to control passage into the Chesapeake Bay